cosey/Least-Information-Learning/Readme.md

-Least information learning is a generalized privacy-preserving framework that protects the privacy of model training datasets against common inference attacks
+Least information learning is a generalized privacy-preserving framework that protects the privacy of model training datasets against common inference attacks.

 ## setup